nknguyenhc/Minesweeperer/README.md

 This is a classical problem of knowledge representation.
 "Knowledge" is essentially a collection of sentences, where each sentence indicates a piece of information.
 Sentences can be combined to form new sentences.
 Sentences can also be used to determine where the mines and safe cells are.
 In this problem, we use forward chaining to deduce cells with mines and safe cells at each iteration.

-Each sentence indicates the minimum and the maximum of mines within a group of cells.
+Each sentence indicates the minimum and the maximum number of mines within a group of cells.
 Therefore, each sentence contains the following information:

 * `cells`: The set of cells that the sentence points to.
 * `lower`: The minimum total number of mines in the cells.